Startle response: Acoustic startle reflex

 The acoustic startle reflex is thought to be caused by an auditory stimulus greater than 80 decibels.
-The reflex is typically measured by electromyography, brain imaging or sometimes positron electron tomography.
+The reflex is typically measured by electromyography, brain imaging or sometimes positron emission tomography.
 There are many brain structures and pathways thought to be involved in the reflex.
 The amygdala, hippocampus, bed nucleus of the stria terminalis (BNST) and anterior cingulate cortex are all thought to play a role in modulating the reflex.
 The anterior cingulate cortex in the brain is largely thought to be the main area associated with emotional response and awareness, which can contribute to the way an individual reacts to startle-inducing stimuli.
 Along with the anterior cingulate cortex, the amygdala and the hippocampus are known to have implications in this reflex.

 The amygdala is known to have a role in the "fight-or-flight response", and the hippocampus functions to form memories of the stimulus and the emotions associated with it.
 The role of the BNST in the acoustic startle reflex may be attributed to specific areas within the nucleus responsible for stress and anxiety responses.
 Activation of the BNST by certain hormones is thought to promote a startle response The auditory pathway for this response was largely elucidated in rats in the 1980s.
 The basic pathway follows the auditory pathway from the ear up to the nucleus of the lateral lemniscus (LLN) from where it activates a motor centre in the reticular formation.
 This centre sends descending projections to lower motor neurones of the limbs.

 In slightly more detail this corresponds to ear (cochlea) → cranial nerve VIII (auditory) → cochlear nucleus (ventral/inferior) → LLN → caudal pontine reticular nucleus (PnC).
 The whole process has a less than 10ms latency.
 There is no involvement of the superior/rostral or inferior/caudal colliculus in the reaction that "twitches" the hindlimbs, but these may be important for adjustment of pinnae and gaze towards the direction of the sound, or for the associated blink.